freenas/freenas-docs/userguide/jails.rst

 Click :guilabel:`SAVE` when the desired jail properties have been set.
+These properties are saved as a unique jail configuration.
+If an iocage jail configuration becomes corrupted, %brand% automatically restores a default iocage jail configuration to the jail.

 New jails are added to the primary list in the :guilabel:`Jails` menu.

 .. index:: Managing Jails